Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: N=4 Super Yang--Mills Theory

 \end{definition} If $Q$ is compatible with a twisting homomorphism $\phi$, then we can use the twisting homomorphism to define the $Q$-twisted theory not just on $\RR^4$, but on general $G$-structured manifolds.

 Consider the \emph{Kapustin--Witten twisting homomorphism}:

-It's easy to check that there is a $\bb{CP}^1$-family of inequivalent supertranslations $Q$ compatible with the full Kapustin--Witten twisting homomorphism, comprising the $\CC^\times$-family of rank $(2,2)$-twists, and the rank $(0,2)$ and $(2,0)$ twists at the poles.
+It's easy to check that there is a $\bb{CP}^1$-family of inequivalent supertranslations $Q$ compatible with the full Kapustin--Witten twisting homomorphism, consisting of the $\CC^\times$-family of rank $(2,2)$-twists, with the rank $(0,2)$ and $(2,0)$ twists at the poles.

-From now on we will fix a basis $\{\alpha_1, \alpha_2\}$ for $S_+$, a basis $\{\alpha_1^\vee, \alpha_2^\vee\}$ for $S_-$, and a basis $\{e_1,e_2,f_1,f_2\}$ for $W$.
+From now on we will fix a basis $\{\alpha_1, \alpha_2\}$ for $S_+$, a basis $\{\beta_1, \beta_2\}$ for $S_-$, and a basis $\{e_1,e_2,f_1,f_2\}$ for $W$.
 Under the Kapustin--Witten twisting homomorphism, $\SL(2;\CC)_+$ will act on $e_1$ and $e_2$ by the defining representation, and likewise $\SL(2;\CC)_-$ will act on $f_1$ and $f_2$.
-Linear combinations of the rank $(2,0)$ and $(0,2)$ supertranslations $\alpha_1 \otimes e_2 - \alpha_2 \otimes e_1$ and $\alpha_1^\vee \otimes f_2^* - \alpha_2^\vee \otimes f_1^*$ will be left invariant by the twisted $\spin(4;\CC)$ action.
+Linear combinations of the rank $(2,0)$ and $(0,2)$ supertranslations $\alpha_1 \otimes e_2 - \alpha_2 \otimes e_1$ and $\beta_1^ \otimes f_1^* - \beta_2 \otimes f_2^*$ will be left invariant by the twisted $\spin(4;\CC)$ action.